aniketg17/Coronavirus-Tracker/README.md

 ## Steps to run the project
 1. Run the project using IntelliJ or some other platform
-2. Open 'http://localhost:8080' on your device's browser.
+2. Open 'http://localhost:8080' on your device's browser

 ## Demo
 Below are a couple pictures of the application.